tournesol-app/tournesol/infra/README.md

 source "./scripts/get-vm-secrets.sh" "192.168.0.1"
 ```

+Do not forget to revert this change once the migration is complete.

 Once the new IP address is available in the DNS, and once the deployment script has been updated to fetch the secrets from the old server, execute the deployment script on the new server.
 Ensure that the script is configured to operate in maintenance mode, so it does not allow public access until the migration is complete.

 ```bash